DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ### Delete Sheet

-You can perform this action for individual sheets by clicking the right mouse button and choosing the Delete Sheet option, or you can perform this action in batch for several sheets simultaneously.
+You can perform this action for individual sheets by right-clicking and choosing the Delete Sheet option, or you can perform this action in batch for several sheets simultaneously.
 To delete in batch, select the sheets you want, and in the Batch Actions list, choose Delete.

 ![SheetGen delete sheet](../../assets\images\SheetGen\SG-Sl-DeleteSheet.gif)